Doly02/nxp-mcxn947-datalogger/README.md

 The overall hardware and software initialization procedures are handled by `APP_InitBoard()` Function Declared in Header File _app_initialization.h_ and Defined in Source File The _app_initialization.c_.

-The Application Consists of two FreeRTOS Tasks - `record_task` That is Responsible For Recording UART Data and `msc_task` Responsible For Exposing The Recorded Data via USB.
-These Tasks Are Implemented In _app_tasks.c_ and _app_tasks.h_, and Are Created and Started From Within The _main.c_ File.
+The Application Consists of two FreeRTOS Tasks - _record_task_ That is Responsible For Recording UART Data and _msc_task_ Responsible For Exposing The Recorded Data via USB.
+These Tasks Are Implemented In `app_tasks.c` and `pp_tasks.h`, and Are Created and Started From Within The `main.c` File.

 ### Modules
 The Application Files (`main.c`, `app_tasks.c`, and `app_initialization.c`) Utilize The Following Separate Modules,